USS Narragansett (AT-88): Invasion of Southern France operations

 On 16 June, the hard working tug, now reclassified ATF-86 (effective 15 May), again departed for Naples, this time to join in the preparations for "Operation Dragoon", the invasion of Southern France.
 For the next month and a half, she frequently transited the waters between Bizerte, Naples, Sardinia and Corsica, as harbors on the latter island were turned into supply stations, repair facilities and beaching craft convoy staging areas.

 By 18 August she was off the Provence coast, assigned to "Delta" area, just outside the Golfe de St. Tropez.
 She next shifted to the more heavily defended "Carnet" area in the Golfe de Frejus.
 There the Germans, protecting the centuries-old invasion route to the interior along the Argens River and the only airfield and seaplane base on that coast, had mounted impressive coastal batteries along the cliffs heavily mined the waters and beaches.
 Kept busy in that area until the end of the month.
-Narragansett then moved on to Toulon and Marseilles.
+Narragansett then moved on to Toulon and Marseille.
 Until mid-October she worked to clear those two harbors for the ships bringing the necessary supplies to the Allied land forces pushing inland toward the heart of the Third Reich.